 “I bought Gerry’s War after getting Old Flames from the same author.
 It was a great read and hard to put down!” – Jennifer Hutchinson

-excerpt - “Dispatch to Chief Ormond.
+excerpt – “Dispatch to Chief Gerry Ormond.
 We are unable to strike third alarm response.”

 “Repeat, please,” said Chief Ormond.
 “I did not copy.”

-The dispatcher repeated herself, louder and slower, as if he was an idiot.
+The dispatcher repeated herself, louder and slower, as if he was a deaf idiot.

 “That’s what I thought you said.
 I don’t understand.
-I called a third, now push your buttons and get me some backup, please.”
+I called a third alarm, now push your buttons and get me some backup, please!”

 “Sorry, Chief, I was just told that Deputy Williams is taking Command, sir.”

 To Gerry’s surprise, a white Crown Vic flew around the showroom corner and stopped some distance behind his pump.
-Deputy Chief Williams got out and marched over wearing a thick-knitted brow.
+Deputy Chief Williams got out, pushed on his uniform cap, and marched over wearing a thick-knitted brow.
 When he saw Gerry he began shaking his head.